Speldhurst

 Speldhurst is a village and civil parish in the borough of Tunbridge Wells in Kent, England.
 The parish is to the west of Tunbridge Wells: the village is 3 mi west of the town.

-Speldhurst has a primary school, a parish church, a general store with post office, a pub, and a small business park.
+Speldhurst has a primary school, a parish church, a community run general store with post office, a pub, and a small business park.
 There is a residential care home for the elderly, Birchwood House, which is a former manor house with a rich history.
+Speldhurst football team plays on the local recreation ground, the pitch is considered one of the best in the surrounding area.

 History

 The name Speldhurst derives from the Old English for 'wooded hill ('hyrst') where wood-chips ('speld') are found'.

-Parish Church
+Parish church

 St Mary's Church Speldhurst was designed by John Oldrid Scott and built by Hope Constable of Penshurst, being dedicated to St Mary on 6 May 1871.
 The stained glass windows are by Burne Jones and William Morris.
 At present the parish of Speldhurst is part of a united parish with Ashurst and Groombridge.
 A previous incumbent of St Mary's Church Speldhurst was Rev Baden Powell, the father of Lord Baden-Powell who founded the Scout Movement.
 Rev. Powell married his second wife in the Church, and she is buried in the churchyard.

 The hymnwriter Francis Pott resided in the parish until his death in 1909.
 Pott, who wrote popular hymns such as "Angel voices, ever singing" and "The strife is o'er, the battle done", donated a chalice and paten to the church plate of St Mary's.